 (Breakfast at the Conrad Tokyo)

-The next morning, we headed to the bay view restaurant for breakfast – included with our stay.
+The next morning, we headed to the bay view restaurant for breakfast.
 I ordered French Toast with fruit and whipped cream.
 After breakfast, we set off for Roppingi.
 We located Mori Art Museum, on the 53rd floor of the Roppingi Hills Mori Tower.
 The exhibition was from Takashi Murakami, and provided a window into his colorful imagination.
 Next, we walked to the National Art Gallery.
 We cruised through a free exhibit, decided we had our fill of art, and took a train to Shibuya Crossing, Tokyo’s Times Square.
 Mom and Dad photographed countless umbrellas crossing the streets and sidewalks.
 We had coffee at L’Occitane, and rode the train back to the Conrad.
 That afternoon, we sampled tea and snacks in the lounge.
 We rested and headed to cocktail hour and hor d’ouerves.
 We slept early again.

 (From Takashi Murakami’s 500 Arhats)